example of clothing care label with laundry instruc

 Do you have an item in your wardrobe which is very similar in material composition and has a care label on it?
 You can use this care label information to guide you on caring for similar items which don’t have a care label.

-Although they won’t have access to the original retailer’s care information, with their knowledge of preloved and vintage items they should be able to advise you on the best course of action.
+Although they won’t have access to the original retailer’s care information, with their knowledge of second hand and vintage items they should be able to advise you on the best course of action.

 Visit your local dry cleaners